vickywane/TMW-personality-assessment/README.md

 # TMW Personality Trait Checker
 This is a demo application built to help users understand their personality through a series of questions.
 This application stores user progress locally using the localStorage browser API.

+You can view the deployed version of this application at https://tmw-personality.netlify.app/

 ### To run locally:

 ```bash